Loo Break: signs you’re impacted by the Moob phenomenon and what to do about it

 Boost your own defences: Your liver is in charge of processing hormones and particularly those we have in excess like estrogen.
 Three ways to boost its functionality: 1) avoid burdening it with toxins that will take priority (see below) 2) help it out: Indol-3-Carbinol is found in cruciferous vegetables (sprouts, cabbage, cauliflower etc), this stimulates enzymes to enable estrogens to be processed - eat more!
 3) Glutathione: my favourite antioxidant - it is crucial allowing the body to eliminate excess estrogen.
 Click here for more as to why you need this in your life).

-Water: drinking from plastic bottles is a major no-no due to the BPA which has been shown to have estrogenic qualities.
-Drink from glass or paper.
-You also want filtered water as unfortunately our water supply on the whole has been impacted by things like the pill and pesticides/herbicides in our food chain.
+Water: drinking/eating from plastic containers is a major no-no due to the BPA which has been shown to have estrogenic qualities.
+Click here for some easy ways to tell if your container contains BPA.
+You also want filtered water as unfortunately our water supply on the whole has been impacted by things like the pill and pesticides/herbicides in our food chain which have been shown to disrupt hormones.

 Food: Once again, what you eat and how you eat it matters.
 Eating out of plastic containers (especially if they have been reused or reheated) is a strong avoid due to the BPA.
 Then you have added hormones in animal products: go organic wherever possible when it comes to dairy and meat products.
 Its better to eat less of better quality than more of lower and suffer the consequences of modern farming techniques.